n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.vectorstoresupabase.md

 # Supabase Vector Store

 Use the Supabase Vector Store to interact with your Supabase database as vector store.
 You can insert documents into a vector database, get many documents from a vector database, and retrieve documents to provide them to a retriever connected to a chain.
+You can also update an item in a vector store by its ID.

 On this page, you'll find the node parameters for the Supabase node, and links to more resources.